Julian of Eclanum: Life

 Julian was born in Apulia.
 His father was an Italian bishop named Memor or Memorius and his mother a noblewoman named Juliana.
 Augustine of Hippo was intimate with the family, and wrote of them in terms of great affection and respect.
-Around 404 Julian became a lector in the church over which his father presided, and while holding that office married a layperson named Ia.
+Around 404 Julian became a lector in the church over which his father presided, and while holding that office married a layperson named Titia.

 Paulinus, afterwards bishop of Nola, composed an elaborate Epithalamium, which represents him as on terms of great intimacy with the family.
 By c.
-410 Julian had become a deacon, but whether he was then living does not appear.
+410 Julian had become a deacon.
 He was consecrated to the episcopate by Innocent I c.
 417, but the name of his see is variously given.
 Marius Mercator, who was his contemporary, distinctly speaks of him as "Episcopus Eclanensis".
 Innocent I died on 12 March 417.
 Up to that date Julian had maintained a high reputation for ability, learning, and orthodoxy, and Mercator concludes that he must have sympathized with Innocent's condemnation of the Pelagians.
 Yet there is reason to believe that even Innocent had ground for at least suspecting his connection with Pelagianism.